Dominik Špiriak

-Dominik Špiriak (born 22 March 1999) is a Slovak professional footballer who last played as a centre-back for KFC Komárno in the Slovak Niké liga.
+Dominik Špiriak (born 22 March 1999) is a Slovak professional footballer who plays as a centre-back for KFC Komárno in the Slovak Niké liga.

 Club career

 Špiriak began his football career at ŠK Senec, where he signed his first professional contract during the 2015–16 season.
-In 2017, he moved to Dunajská Streda, where he eventually made his professional Fortuna Liga debut against FK Železiarne Podbrezová on October 20, 2018.
+In 2016, he moved to Dunajská Streda, where he started in their youth team.
 During his time with Dunajská Streda, he was loaned out to fellow Slovak sides Komárno and Zemplín Michalovce.
 In July 2019, Špiriak was loaned out to Greek Super League 2 side Ergotelis for the duration of the 2019–20 season.

-Pohronie

 In July 2020, Špiriak signed with Pohronie.
-Initially, he enjoyed generous play-time until late November, when he suffered a knee injury in an away fixture against Žilina, which had ruled him out of play until mid-March.
-Even until June, he only returned to play as a second-half substitute.